“I BELIEVE IN ONE THING: THAT ONLY A LIFE LIVED FOR OTHERS IS A LIFE WORTH LIVING.”

-The use of machinery and objects follows on from and develops the research conducted by the company during all its past performances.
-The scenery moves around a central structure transformed by the live action of the performers on stage, who are, therefore, actors and manipulators at the same time.
+The use of machinery and mechanical objects follows on from and develops the research conducted by the company during all its past performances.
+The scenery moves around a central structure, transformed by the live action of the performers on stage, who are, therefore, actors and manipulators at the same time.

 The “main structure” is inspired by the work of Frank Gehry and his most famous building, the Guggenheim Museum, Bilbao: “the greatest building of our time”.

-Structures and machinery that create unexpected positions for live action during the show: a twinkling light pole, an ancient motorbike, the machinery of dictatorship and power, a strange Cafe… all positioned amid mechanisms and gears that change and modify the space like a beating heart.
+Structures and machinery that create unexpected positions for live action during the show: a pole with twinkling lights, an ancient motorbike, the machinery of dictatorship and power, a strange café… all positioned amid mechanisms and gears that change and modify the space like a beating heart.

-The machinery “dances” and is moved around on stage giving life to a carousel, one of the distinguishing features of an ONDADURTO TEATRO production.
+The machinery “dances” and is moved around on stage, giving life to a carousel, which is one of the distinguishing features of an ONDADURTO TEATRO production.

-All the machinery will “play” around with the concept of section / division / refraction: reality is broken down into fragments.
+All the machinery “plays” around with the concept of section / division / refraction: reality is broken down into fragments.